devkishor8007/Auth_System_Appwrite/README.md

 ## Features

-  - User can Login and Signup the app.
+  - User can Login,Logout and Signup the app.
   - User can change their name, email and password.

 ##